MahmoudSalah02/harvard-hack/README.md

 ## Future Direction

+1. We want to continue working by trying to validate the market and see if there is a strong demand.
+2. Understand the local laws of drones and the viability of transporting goods and services using drones, figuring out how to engage with regulatory bodies.
+3. Secure funding by applying to grants, which also validates our ideas as well as giving us a head start in purchasing delivery drones

 Misfit Munch is not merely a solution; it's a revolution.
 We aim to continue refining our platform, actively contributing to the nexus between reducing food wastage and promoting healthier eating.